priyanka04GH/QR-Generator/README.md

 # QR-Generator
-Build A QR Generator using HTML CSS &amp; JavaScript
+Build A QR Generator using HTML CSS and JavaScript